Freeze Frame (The J. Geils Band album)

 Freeze-Frame is the tenth studio album by American rock band the J. Geils Band, and the last one to feature original vocalist Peter Wolf.
 The album was released on October 26, 1981, by EMI Records.
 It reached number one on the United States Billboard 200 album chart in February 1982, and remained at the top for four weeks.
-The album featured the hit singles "Centerfold" (No. 1 US; No. 3 UK) and "Freeze Frame" (No. 4 US).
+The album featured the hit singles "Centerfold" (No. 1 US; No. 3 UK) and "Freeze-Frame" (No. 4 US).
 "Angel in Blue" also reached the US Top 40.
+The album was supported by a large marketing campaign and world tour.

 Keyboardist Seth Justman wrote or co-wrote all of the album as well as receiving credit as arranger and producer of the material.